The impact of the CLP Regulation on Safety Data Sheets

 CLP – bringing GHS into EU law

-The next milestone was Regulation (EC) 1272/2008 (CL P), the European implementation of GHS.
+The next milestone was Regulation (EC) No 1272/2008 (CLP), the EU implementation of GHS.

-Impact of Regulation 453/2010/EU
+Impact of Regulation (EU) No 453/2010

-Our present and near future – Commission Regulation (EU) 2020/878
+Commission Regulation (EU) 2020/878

-Commission Regulation (EU) 2020/878 entered into force on 1 January 2021 and will replace Regulation 2015/830 on 1 January 2023.
+Commission Regulation (EU) 2020/878 entered into force on 1 January 2021 and has applied as the mandatory SDS format and content framework from 1 January 2023 (after the transition period).

 Create a new SDS or update an existing SDS in line with the 2020/878 Regulation.